kpoloney/aip_spec/README.md

     * Islandora Bagger can generate FITS and Dublin Core metadata files if specified in the configuration.
 3. Confirm the Bag contains the expected contents and structure detailed in [2.
 AIP Contents](#2-aip-contents).
 4. Verify that the `bag-info.txt` file includes a `BagIt-Profile-Identifier`.
 The `BagIt-Profile-Identifier` is the URI of the BagIt profile JSON file.
+Validate the `bag-info` file against the SFU BagIt Profile.

 For more detailed workflow steps, see the [Islandora Workflow](/islandora_workflow.md) and [Local Objects Workflow](/local_workflow.md).